Jobuen/Jobuen/README.md

 - :pray: Being thankful to the [Open Source Society University](https://github.com/ossu/computer-science) for their well-maintained library of Computer Science material
 - :mortar_board: Improving on my SQL skills
 - :bulb: Learning to use Apache Airflow
-- :mega: Applying to Junior Data Engineering or ML Engineering positions
+- :mag: Applying to Junior Data Engineering or ML Engineering positions

 ## Projects: